parisni/mimic-omop-guidelines/01-introduction.rst

 The databases have been designed to facilitate exchanges and store data from multiple sources.
 Several have been developed, some are open-source:
 - MIMIC !
-	- Even if MIMIC is a large, freely-available database, its datamodel does not provide easy exchanges.
+	- Even if MIMIC is a large, freely-available database, its datamodel does not provide easy sharing.
 	- Its structure is "ICU centric" with many relations created in this purpose (icustays, microbiology table).
 	- Many terminologies used are american and are difficult to link to international classification
 	- Many concepts are not link to international terminology (free text)